FortinetCloudCSE/k8s-101-workshop/content/02Hugo/2_Task1.md

 Description: MicroK8s provides a low-maintenance, easily installable Kubernetes for workstations and edge/IoT devices.
 It offers a simple, fast, and secure way to run Kubernetes, with a focus on quick installation and operation.
 Best For: Developers, edge computing scenarios, and IoT applications requiring quick setup and minimal Kubernetes operation knowledge.

-- OrbStack Kubernetes:

-Description : OrbStack is a Lightweight single-node cluster: Is has Built-in container engine without need to install Docker desktop, also no need to push images to a separate registry.
-Images built within OrbStack are readily available to Kubernetes.
-It has Developer-friendly features like Automatic HTTPS for services, advanced logging, and integration with popular tools like kubectl and Helm.

-Best For : Perfect for development and testing on **MacOS desktop with Apple Silicon or intel chipset** , it eliminates the complexity of setting up and managing full-fledged Kubernetes clusters.

 ### For Production Deployment